An employee health and wellbeing strategy is essential

 – The number of employees participating in the health and wellbeing tools and services available to them

-– The number of sickness days and absences recorded
+– The number of sick days and absences recorded

-– Employee turnover figures during the measurement period (and their changes since the implementation of the programme.)
+– Employee turnover figures during the measurement period (and their changes since the programme’s implementation.)

 – Operational metrics such as customer service, delivery and productivity measures and underlying financial measures, again mapped against the timeline for wellbeing initiative implementations.

-As the programme unfolds, companies will find approaches to measurement that suit their own needs and desire for detail.
+As the programme unfolds, companies will find measurement approaches that suit their needs and desire for detail.
 The reporting requirements for a large shareholder-owned organisation are likely to be very different to those of an SME or scale-up for example, so internal learning and refinement is key to proving the business case for wellbeing investment.

 Which softer outcomes are harder to measure?

-Other companies that do like to pursue harder metrics can look at newer tools such as sentiment analysis, which can be delivered by specialist consultancies as part of a regular employee feedback survey.
-Whatever the approach, the key thing is to ask employees for their thoughts and feedback to further encourage those emotional and mental wellbeing benefits of engagement and trust.
+Other companies that do like to pursue harder metrics can look at newer tools such as sentiment analysis, which specialist consultancies can deliver as part of a regular employee feedback survey.
+Whatever the approach, the key is to ask employees for their thoughts and feedback to further encourage those emotional and mental wellbeing benefits of engagement and trust.

 Is this a positive investment for organisations?